MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-start.md

 <!--/Scope-->
 <!--Description-->
-Allows IT Admins to configure the taskbar by disabling pinning and unpinning apps on the taskbar.
+Allows IT Admins to configure the taskbar by disabling, pinning, and unpinning apps on the taskbar.

 <!--/Description-->
 <!--SupportedValues-->